gabus/ML_based_CCTV/README.md

 [] add instructions how to download photos from sd card into README [] change password for camera
 [✔] instead of restarting cctv, adjust camera brightness automatically (every 5min? every frame?)
+[] instead of restarting cctv, adjust camera brightness automatically (every 5min? every frame?)
+[] add sudo cp supervosor_motion_eye.conf to supervisor folder [] can i add cp crontab to cron location?
+Where are crons stored?
+[] !!! update supervisor to make it work in venv !!!
 ```

 Specs 1 (preferred):